Star Festival Tanabata

 Summary

-Tanabata is a Japanese summer tradition that is familiar to many people.
-However, few people may know what kind of event it originally was.
+Tanabata is a famous Japanese summer tradition.
+However, few people may know the origin of the event.

 You may enjoy Tanabata more by learning about the origin of Tanabata and the meaning behind the bamboo decorations.

-The following is a list of the "miscellaneous quizzes on Tanabata" that I used to create the quiz.QuizGenerator.
-It allows you to create original quizzes and share them on social media or websites for free without registration.
+The above quiz was created with QuizGenerator, which allows you to create your own quizzes and share them on social media or websites for free without registration.

 ▼You may also like: